snapfinger/MA-detect/README.md

   - With one input fundus image, it can output detected MA coordinates in a .csv file (one column y, one column x) and an image annotated with circles.

 ## Reference
-It mainly implements algorithm described in this paper:
 Lazar, I., & Hajdu, A. (2013).
 Retinal microaneurysm detection through local rotating cross-section profile analysis.
 IEEE transactions on medical imaging, 32(2), 400-407.